Thomasorus/Kaku/README.md

 If you are new to Kaku, use the master branch!

+## License

+Kaku 書く is a free to use by individuals and organizations that do not operate by capitalist principles.
+For more information see the [license](LICENSE) file.

 ## Syntax

 Kaku uses some syntax from Markdown for basic text transformation.
 However it uses an array like declaration with special characters for things like quotes, links and images.